rstropek/PracticalDevOpsTraining/Exercises/exercise08.md

 1. Use an SSH Client (on Windows e.g. *PuTTY*) and connect to your new VM.

+1. All commands must be issued as root. run `sudo -s` to start a new shell as root

 1. Make sure that Docker is up and running using: `docker info`

 1. Clone the sample repository for this training: `git clone https://github.com/rstropek/PracticalDevOpsTraining.git`